 This tool is used by Generation Owners in PJM to submit their internal PJM energy schedule data.
 All PJM internal transactions, including load and generation interchange adjustment modeling and implicit internal spot market schedules, are handled through the PJM inSchedule system.
-New users who are PJM Members may register to use eRPM and inSchedule by submitting the User Registration form from the login screen.
+New users who are PJM Members may register to use eRPMCapacity Exchange- and inSchedule by submitting the User Registration form from the login screen.

-5.3.3 PJM eRPM
+5.3.3 PJM eRPMCapacity Exchange